AlessandroYorba/Alduin/README.md

 Installation
 ---------------
-There a few ways to install alduin.
-The first option is by using your favorite vim package manager.
-The second way is by manual download.
+There are a few ways to install alduin.
+The first option is by using your favorite vim package manager and the second is by manual download.

 ###### Package Manager Option
 | Manager          | SetUp                                                                                      |